-This course is part of the HCA program which is experiential; therefore attendance is essential.
+This course is part of the HCA program which is experiential; therefore, attendance is essential.
 Attendance means being at class on time every day, prepared for the class and participating to the end of the class.
-If you cannot be at class, you must notify the instructor in advance and you must arrange to get the class notes and information from your classmates.
-You are responsible for the information and materials of every class.
+If student cannot be at class, student must notify the instructor in advance and arrange to get the class notes and information from classmates.
+Students are responsible for the information and materials of every class.

-Participation includes your active involvement in the activities of the classroom and completion of assignments, reading, quizzes, etc. Coming to class regularly, being on time, being prepared for the class, speaking up in class and handing in your assignments when due will contribute greatly to your success.
+Participation includes active involvement in the activities of the classroom and completion of assignments, reading, quizzes, etc. Coming to class regularly, being on time, being prepared for the class, speaking up in class and handing in assignments when due will contribute greatly to student's success.